upenn-libraries/finding_aids/README.md

 ## Development

-> Caveat: the vagrant development environment has only been tested in Linux.

 In order to use the integrated development environment you will need to install [Vagrant](https://www.vagrantup.com/docs/installation) [do *not* use the Vagrant version that may be available for your distro repository - explicitly follow instructions at the Vagrant homepage] and the appropriate virtualization software.
 If you are running Linux or Mac x86 then install [VirtualBox](https://www.virtualbox.org/wiki/Linux_Downloads), if you are using a Mac with ARM processors then install [Parallels](https://www.parallels.com/).

 You may need to update the VirtualBox configuration for the creation of a host-only network.
 This can be done by creating a file `/etc/vbox/networks.conf` containing: